 To view a LEAP video: Click Here

-“Anyone concerned about the failure of our $69 billion-a-year War on Drugs should watch this 12-minute program.
+“Anyone concerned about the failure of our $69 billion-a-year War on Drugs should watch [LEAP’s introductory video].
 You will meet front line, ranking police officers who give us a devastating report on why it cannot work.
 It is a must-see for any journalist or public official dealing with this issue.”

 — Walter Cronkite